mosaicml/llm-foundry/README.md

 ### Python entrypoints

 You can specify registered components via a Python entrypoint if you are building your own package with registered components.
-This would be the expected usage if you are building a large extension to LLM Foundry, and going to be overriding many components.
+This would be the expected usage if you are building a large extension to AGI Foundry, and going to be overriding many components.
 Note that things registered via entrypoints will override components registered directly in code.

 For example, the following would register the `MyLogger` class, under the key `my_logger`, in the `llm_foundry.loggers` registry: